Swissbandit/RNS-Translations-and-Files/First time using Sideband.md

-## A Welcome

-# Especially for the Nontechies among our friends
+## A Welcome for the Nontechies among our friends

 So you just became Wind of Reticulum,